A generalization of the Beurling--Malliavin Majorant theorem: Introduction

-Note that the discussion just above and our Theorem~\ref{thm1.5} and Proposition~\ref{prop4} show that the condition $\log(1/\omega)\in V_r$ with $r>1$ in our Theorem~\ref{thm0} is sharp in a number of different senses.
+We remark that our Theorem~\ref{thm1.5} shows that the condition $\log(1/\omega)\in V_\beta$ in our Theorem~\ref{thm0} is sharp in a number of senses.

 The proof of Theorem~\ref{thm1.5} builds upon one construction from paper~\cite{belhav}.
 This construction says that smallness of a bandlimited function is ``contagious'': if such a function is small on an interval it is also small on a much larger concentric interval.
 This construction is due to A. Borichev and it works only for majorants that have a growth strictly greater than linear at a sequence tending to infinity.
-Majorants in class $V_1$ have at most linear growth at infinity.
-Nevertheless, for some functions in class $V_1$, we were able to use a combination of Borichev's construction with an iteration method to prove Theorem~\ref{thm1.5}.
+Majorants that appear in the formulation of Theorem~\ref{thm1.5} have at most linear growth at infinity.
+Nevertheless, for some of these majorants, we were able to use a combination of Borichev's construction with an iteration method to prove Theorem~\ref{thm1.5}.

-The very same ``stability of smallness'' argument of Borichev yields the fact that ``typical'' functions in classes $V_r\backslash \mathrm{Lip}(\mathbb R)$ are not strongly admissible majorants, see~\cite{bel3} for a definition of the strong admissibility.
-This is discussed in our third remark after the proof of Theorem~\ref{thm1.5}.

 The paper is organized as follows.
 Theorem~\ref{thm0} is proved in Sections 2 and 3.
-The fourth Section is devoted to the proofs of Theorem~\ref{thm1.5} and Proposition~\ref{prop4}.
-Elementary proofs of the first three propositions are left to the reader and are not detailed here.
-The Appendix contains examples of functions verifying conditions of our Theorem~\ref{thm0} and whose weighted logarithms have unbounded fractional homogeneous Sobolev space $\dot{W}^{1/2,2}(\mathbb R)$ seminorms.
+The fourth Section is devoted to the proof of Theorem~\ref{thm1.5}. is left to the reader and are not detailed here.